oliviaklohr/rails-interview/README.md

 ## Submitting your project

-Provide us the URL to your Github fork and we'll clone it to evaluate it.
+Send us a zip file of the whole project for us to evaluate it.
+If you need to add any additional instructions to the README please put them at the very top of that file and mention.
 Expect to discuss your design decisions during the interview.